 As previously outlined (see Section 3.2 on land use and zoning), cultivated crops are the main land use within the project area.
 The dominant land use of agriculture is due to a combination of ideal topography (i.e., level land) and the presence of soils conducive to agriculture.
-Soils classified as "important farmland" by the NRCS are protected by the Farmland Protection Policy Act (FPPA) of 1981.
+Soils classified as "Important Farmland" by the NRCS are protected by the FPPA of 1981.
 The USDA, through NRCS, administers the FPPA to ensure that federal programs minimize unnecessary and irreversible conversion of these important soil types to non-agricultural uses.
-Project impacts on important farmland have been quantified by NRCS, a NEPA cooperating agency on this project.
+Project impacts on Important Farmland have been quantified by NRCS, a NEPA cooperating agency on this project.
 To help determine the extent of project-related farmland impacts, each action alternative was preliminarily evaluated with the Farmland Conversion Impact Rating Form (NRCS Form CPA-106) using a weighted average (per NRCS direction).
-A finalized Farmland Conversion Rating Form would be completed and submitted to NRCS for the Preferred Alternative in the FEIS/ROD.
-Appendix D provides a copy of the initial Farmland Conversion Rating Form (CPA-106) that was submitted to and received back from the NRCS.
+A Farmland Conversion Rating Form for the Preferred Alternative (Alternatives 2 and C) was received from NRCS on March 15, 2023 and this form was completed and submitted to NRCS on March 22, 2023.
+Appendix D provides a copy of the initial and final Farmland Conversion Rating Forms (CPA-106) that were submitted to and received back from the NRCS.

-The USDA also sponsors the Conservation Reserve Program (CRP), which is administered by USDA through the Farm Service Agency.
+The USDA also sponsors the CRP, which is administered by USDA through the Farm Service Agency.
 In exchange for a yearly rental payment, farmers enrolled in the program agree to remove environmentally-sensitive land from agricultural production and plant species that would improve environmental health and quality.
 Contracts for land enrolled in CRP are 10-15 years in length.
 The long-term goal of this voluntary-participation program is to re-establish valuable land cover to help improve water quality, prevent soil erosion, and reduce loss of wildlife habitat.
+Appendix D also provides a copy of NRCS correspondence regarding these agricultural easements.

-What are the different types of important farmland?
+What are the different types of Important Farmland?

-Prime farmland is defined by the USDA as land that has the best combination of physical and chemical characteristics for producing crops.
-In some areas, land that does not meet the criteria for prime farmland is considered to be farmland of statewide importance and may include lands that are nearly prime farmland and that economically produce high yields of crops when treated and managed according to acceptable farming methods.
+Prime Farmland is defined by the USDA as land that has the best combination of physical and chemical characteristics for producing crops.
+In some areas, land that does not meet the criteria for Prime Farmland is considered to be Farmland of Statewide Importance and may include lands that are nearly Prime Farmland and that economically produce high yields of crops when treated and managed according to acceptable farming methods.

-Soils classified as "prime farmland if drained" are also considered prime farmland by NRCS if they are currently being farmed.
+Soils classified as "Prime Farmland if drained" are also considered Prime Farmland by NRCS if they are currently being farmed.

-Due to the extensive agricultural practices in the project area, NRCS considers any soil containing the "prime farmland if drained" caveat as being prime farmland.
+Due to the extensive agricultural practices in the project area, NRCS considers any soil containing the "Prime Farmland if drained" caveat as being Prime Farmland.